-Austrian museums, bookshops, libraries can reopen from mid-May
+Austrian museums, libraries can reopen from mid-May as lockdown eases

-VIENNA (Reuters) - Austrian cultural spaces including museums, libraries and bookshops will be allowed to reopen from mid-May as part of the country’s step-by-step loosening of its coronavirus lockdown, the government said on Friday.
+VIENNA (Reuters) - Austrian cultural spaces including museums and libraries can reopen from mid-May as part of a gradual loosening of the coronavirus lockdown, the government said on Friday.

-Austria took a first step in relaxing its month-old lockdown on Tuesday by letting DIY stores, garden centres and smaller shops reopen.
+Austria took a first step in relaxing its month-old restrictions on Tuesday by letting DIY stores, garden centres and smaller shops reopen.
 Other shops and hairdressers should follow from May 1.

 The conservative-led government says the action it took early in the outbreak and the fact infections are increasing by less than 1% a day make it possible to reopen parts of the economy, but it will make adjustments if infections accelerate.